HTTP-RPC/Kilo/README.md

 If a method is tagged with the `Deprecated` annotation, it will be identified as such in the output.

+The `Endpoint` annotation can be used to provide additional information about service endpoints.
+See the [catalog](https://github.com/HTTP-RPC/HTTP-RPC/tree/master/httprpc-test/src/main/java/org/httprpc/test/CatalogService.java) service for more information.

 ## WebServiceProxy
 The `WebServiceProxy` class is used to issue API requests to a server.
 It provides a single constructor that accepts the following arguments: